desmondmonster/happenings/README.md

 `#success!` and `#failure!` will set a `succeeded?` attribute and set optional keys for `message` and `reason` attributes.  `message` is meant for human-readable messages, such as "Password reset failed", whereas `reason` is designed for machine-sortable filtering, such as "confirmation\_mismatch".
-An `elapsed_time` attribute is also recorded.
+A `duration` attribute is also recorded.

 ## Publishing